aai-institute/continuiti/README.md

 </a>
 </div>

-**Continuity** is a Python package with a general interface for machine learning on functions operators.
-It implements various neural network architectures, including DeepONets or neural operators, physics-informed loss functions to train the networks based on PDEs, and a variety of benchmarks.
+**Continuity** is a Python package for machine learning on function operators.
+It implements various neural operator architectures (e.g., DeepONets), physics-informed loss functions to train based on PDEs, and a collection of examples and benchmarks.

 ## Installation
 Clone the repository and install the package using pip.